 Having it all in one convenient place saved me a lot of time — I can easily see myself adding an update check to my normal work routine.

 Here’s how it works:

 - Open CleanMyMac X — download a free version here.

-- Select the Updater feature from the left-hand panel.
+- Go to the Updater feature from the left-hand panel.

-- Check the boxes next to the apps you want to update, or click “Select All.”
+- Select the boxes next to the apps you want to update or click “Select All.”

 - Click the large “Update” button.

 That’s all it takes!
 I already rely on CleanMyMac X to handle other tasks, and now I can add app updates to the list.

 And the last way is to use Terminal

 The Terminal app isn’t particularly appealing, but it can do almost anything if you know the right commands.
 Updating apps is no different.